shannonsullivan/leetCode/src/com/leetCode/FindAllNumbersDisappearedInArray/README.md

 ### Pseudocode
 1. Instantiate new list of disappeared numbers to return
 2. Instantiate new hash set to hold numbers without duplicates
-3. Iterate through input array
+3. Iterate through input array to put numbers in hash set
+4. Iterate through input array starting at 1 while less than or equal to length
-4. Check if hash set contains the input number
+5. Check if hash set contains input number in array
-5. If false then add number to new list and return list
+6. If false then add number to new list and return list